Las Villas Taqueria – Rio Rancho, New Mexico

 Three Salsas: Tomatillo, Cilantro and Jalapeño and Chile De Arbol

-Each table is adorned with two salsas in plastic bottles.
-The green one may resemble avocado, but it’s got a real kick.
-So does the red salsa which has elements of smokiness and piquancy.
-Shortly after you’re seated, a server will ferry over a basket of chips and a bowl of salsa.
+Each table is adorned with three salsas in plastic bottles.
+Both may resemble avocado, but they’ll kick you back.
+You’ll find a bit more texture in the tomatillo salsa which has herbaceous notes and an acidic, tangy flavor.
+The other green salsa is made from cilantro and jalapeño.
+It’ll bite you back.
+So does the red salsa made from chile de arbol which has elements of smokiness and piquancy.
+Shortly after you’re seated, a server will ferry over a basket of chips and a bowl of the house salsa.
 The salsa isn’t especially piquant.
 It’s flecked with onions and cilantro, but is mostly liquid, akin to pureed tomatoes.
 After you scoop up all the onions and cilantro, you’re left with the messier option of having to dip your chips.
 The chips are low in salt and though somewhat thin, won’t fall apart under the weight of Gil-sized scoops of salsa.

 Two Barbacoa Tacos